anjalihansda16/Customer-Analytics-and-Uplift-Test/README.md

 For each trial store, the top-ranked store with the highest similarity score was selected as the control store.
 Trends for key drivers (monthly sales and customer count), were then visually ascertained for each trial store.

-#### Trial Store 77
+#### 1. Trial Store 77 matched with Control Store 233
-Store 233 is matched with trial store 77
 ![Sales 77](viz/sales_77.png)
 ![Customer count 77](viz/customer_count_77.png)

-#### Trial Store 86
+#### 2. Trial Store 86 matched with Control Store 155
-Store 155 is matched with trial store 86
 ![Sales 86](viz/sales_86.png)
 ![Customer count 86](viz/customer_count_86.png)

-#### Trial Store 88
+#### 3. Trial Store 88 matched with Control Store 237
-Store 237 is matched with trial store 88
 ![Sales 88](viz/sales_88.png)
 ![Customer count 88](viz/customer_count_88.png)

-### Assessment for Uplift
+### Assessment for Uplift with T-Test
 The trial period ran from February 2019 to April 2019.
 We then analyzed whether the strategic changes resulted in an increase in sales or monthly customer count in the trial stores.

 **Null Hypothesis (H₀):** Sales during the trial period are the same as sales or customer count during the pre-trial period.

-#### t-test result
 *The t-test was conducted with 7 degrees of freedom (df = 7).
 At a 95% confidence level, the t-critical value was 1.89.*

-#### Trial Store 77 and Control Store 233
+#### 1. Trial Store 77 and Control Store 233

 ![Sales uplift 77](viz/sales_uplift_77.png)

-- The t-test results indicate that the sales uplift in the trial store during March(7.33) and April(12.47) is statistically significant (t-values > 1.89), confirming that the difference is unlikely due to random fluctuations.
+- The t-test results show that the impact of the trial layout on sales became statistically significant in March (7.34) and April (12.48), as both values exceed the critical threshold (1.89).
+However, February’s t-value (1.18) suggests no significant difference at the start of the trial.
+This indicates that the new layout had a delayed but strong effect on increasing sales, confirming that the difference is unlikely due to random fluctuations.
 - Additionally, the trial store’s performance falls outside the 5%-95% confidence interval of the control store in two of the three trial months, further validating the impact of the strategic changes.

 ![Customer count uplift 77](viz/customer_count_uplift_77.png)

-- The t-values for March (13.48) and April (30.78) are far above the critical threshold (1.89), confirming that the increase in customer count in the trial store is statistically significant and not due to random fluctuations.
+- The t-values for March (13.48) and April (30.78) are far above the critical threshold (1.89), confirming that the increase in customer count in the trial store is statistically significant and not due to random fluctuations while February (0.18) indicates no notable change at the start of the trial.
+This suggests that the new layout effectively drove higher foot traffic, but its impact took a month to materialize.
 - Before the trial period, customer trends in the trial and control stores were closely aligned within the 5%-95% confidence interval.
 During March and April, the trial store's customer count deviates noticeably above the confidence interval of the control store, further validating the effectiveness of the intervention.

-#### Trial Store 86 and and Control Store 155
+#### 2. Trial Store 86 and Control Store 155
-Store 155 is matched with trial store 86

 ![Sales uplift 86](viz/sales_uplift_86.png)

-- The t-values for March (12.22) are far above the critical threshold (1.89), confirming that the increase in salesin the trial store is statistically significant and not due to random fluctuations.
+- The t-test results indicate that sales saw a statistically significant increase in March (12.23), confirming the impact on sales of the trial layout is statistically significant.
+However, February (2.18) and April (1.36) show weaker effects, suggesting that the sales boost was slow to uptake asnd short-lived.
 - The trial store saw a significant sales surge in March, exceeding the control store’s 95% confidence interval, confirming a statistically significant impact.
 However, April’s sales dropped closer to the control store, suggesting the effect was not sustained.

 ![Customer count uplift 86](viz/customer_count_uplift_86.png)

-- The trial store attracted significantly more customers in all three months, as indicated by high t-values.
-However, sales were not consistently higher, suggesting potential price reductions or promotions.
+- The trial store attracted significantly more customers in all three months, February (11.81), March (20.90) and April (5.67), as indicated by high t-values.
+- The trial store outperformed the control store’s 5%-95% confidence interval in all the three months, reinforcing the impact of the strategic changes.
+- However, sales were not consistently higher, suggesting potential price reductions or promotions.
 It's worth confirming with the Category Manager whether special deals influenced the results.

-#### Trial Store 88 and Control Store 237
+#### 3. Trial Store 88 and Control Store 237
-Store 237 is matched with trial store 88

 ![Sales uplift 88](viz/sales_uplift_88.png)